FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 Pydantic to define the input model of the activity.

 !!! tip "Important"
-    Always use the Pydantic base model `BaseWorkflowInput` to define the input model for your workflow.
-It provides additional fields like `user_id` and `upload_id` which are required to execute a workflow in NOMAD.
-If the input to your workflows running on `GPU` and `CPU` task queues does not include these fields, the workflow will fail.
+    We provide a Pydantic base model `BaseWorkflowInput` in the plugin template code and recommend to inherit it for defining the workflow's input model.
+It provides fields like `user_id` and `upload_id` which are required to execute a workflow in NOMAD.
+These fields are required to enable database interaction via actions.

 **nomad_example/actions/myaction/activities.py**